 If you would like to attend our Holy Eucharist service via Zoom, we are broadcasting the Sunday service at 10:00am.
 You can also watch the 10:00am Holy Eucharist service at your convenience on YouTube or watch the live streaming on YouTube (same link below).

 Compline is prayed via Zoom every Monday, Wednesday, and Friday at 8:45pm.

 If you would like to receive any of the Zoom invitations, please email the church office at email@example.com.

 If you would like to receive a consecrated host for this Sunday's service, please email the church office.
 Please let us know in your email how many hosts you need and if you can pick them up at the church or if you need them delivered.
 Thank you!

-Currently, all of our groups are meeting via Zoom due to the increasing number of Covid cases in Larimer County.
-We are working on Small Group Protocols to allow groups to meet inside of the church, but this is currently on hold until restrictions are lifted from Governor Polis.
+Currently, all of our groups are meeting via Zoom due to Covid-19.
+We are working on Small Group Protocols to allow groups to meet inside of the church.
 Thank you for your understanding and please know we are trying to accomodate all of our group meetings at the church.
 If you have a question regarding one of our groups or our calendar, please contact the church office for more information.